 In conversations with Barbet owners all over the world, I was introduced to Cinna di Barbochos Reiau de Prouvenco, who became the second love of my life (after my husband of course).
 In 2007 we had a rousing adventure meeting him in France and competing in the Bourg en Bresse dog show on the very same weekend.
 The poor boy didn’t know us from a stranger and it was my first time showing a dog.
 I did not speak or understand a word of French.
 Yet, despite our limitations he trotted around the ring like a champ and emerged with the title of “best male puppy.”
 His good nature and personality has us refer to him as the ambassador of the Barbet breed.
 Most people who meet our Barbet, Cinna, immediately know why and many have offered to “keep him” for us whenever we are out of town.

-Also, with the help of other Barbet owners and Barbet breeders, we started the Barbet breed club to help promote the health and safety of this amazing breed.
-The Barbet Club of America, which is for all Barbet owners and fanciers in America.
+Also, with the help of other Barbet owners and Barbet breeders, we started the Barbet Fanciers breed club to help promote the health and safety of this amazing breed.
+Now called, The Barbet Club of America, which is for all Barbet owners and fanciers in America.
 You can see that Barbet club website at www.barbetclubofamerica.com

 Our first Barbet litter from Xela of 7, sired by D’Jackson (a male Barbet imported from Belgium), joined the world in 2006.
 Our second litter of 6 Barbet puppies from Xela was in 2009 was sired by Cinna.
 Our third Barbet litter bounded into life in 2011 from Amelia (Barbet Xela x Cinna’s Daughter) and Sir Duke (Jacques – a Canadian male Barbet import living in Connecticut).
 There were 5 Barbet born.
-Just on Thanksgiving 2011 our Cleo (Canadian female Barbet import) had 11 Barbet puppies, sired by Disco, a Finnish import living in Canada.
+On Thanksgiving 2011 our Cleo (Canadian female Barbet import) had 11 Barbet puppies, sired by Disco, a Finnish import living in Canada.
 The day before my birthday on June 7th, 2012 Isis had a litter of 13 Barbet puppies sired by Cinna.

 We chose our Barbet kennel name “Ginkgo”, as this is the first tree my husband taught me to identify.
 This name came a few years after we started the American Barbet website.
 We live in Indiana, have years of combined dog experience.
 My husband worked with wolves at Wolf Park in Northern Indiana.
 I am a Midwest professional wedding photographer which you can see my work at Stacy Able Photography.
 Our Barbet make frequent appearances in my work.
 In addition to our passion and love for the Barbet’ we also devote our time to assisting Guatemalan women and children improve their lives with Seeds of Help Foundation, Inc. which began and is still operated by my husband since 2000.